NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 gets in the pitch/roll directions.
 Just keep in mind that it'll look like it's spinning backwards relative to what you do with the yaw stick.

-We've also included as "spinner".
+To let the quadcopter spin freely, we have "spinners".
 If you put it between your quadcopter and whatever it's hanging from, it'll let the quad spin freely without twisting the monofilament.